unconst/BitTensor/README.md

 <li>XLNet [9] which implements learning across all mask permutations.</li>
 </ul>

 We intend on running network components which use these algorithmic approaches and others.
-We will also take advantage of differing training sets which range from freely available datasets, translation corpuses, reddit crawls, wikipedia entries and books.
+We will also take advantage of differing training sets which range from freely available datasets, translation corpuses, reddit crawls, wikipedia entries and books, as well as tranfer-learning[28].
 Thankfully langauge is ubiquitous and cheap so there is no need to worry about protecting datasets.
 In addition, the domain arguably contains the total of articulated human knowledge, so it is sufficiently deep.

 ### Incentives